Chalk Dust Torture

 Albums: A Picture of Nectar, A Live One, New Year's Eve 1995 - Live at Madison Square Garden, At the Roxy, Live Phish 02, Live Phish 06, Live Phish 07, Live Phish 08, Live Phish 16, Live Phish 17, Sharin' in the Groove, Gone Fishin', JamGrass, High Neighbors: Dub Tribute to Phish, IT, Hampton/Winston-Salem '97, The Clifford Ball, Ventura, Chicago '94

 Some songs are flat-out meant to rock and roll.
 “Chalk Dust Torture” is a prime example.
 One of the most often-played songs since its debut in 1991, “Chalk Dust” has been a frequent set opener because of its ability to whip a crowd into a frenzy.
 The lyrics speak of teen angst and rebellion, as the narrator seeks to forego the mind-numbing trappings of adulthood while he still has a few spry years left.
-While most versions of the song feature "Type-I" jamming and screaming guitar work from Trey, it has also served as a large "Type-II" jam vehicle on more than a few occasions.
+While most versions of the song feature "Type-I" jamming and screaming guitar work from Trey, it has also served as a large "Type-II" jam vehicle with increasing frequency over the years.

 The first memorable “Chalk Dust” was on 5/17/91 at the Campus Club in Providence, RI.
 The power cut off during the song, but Fishman continued playing; when the lights came back on a strong jam ensued.
 Other memorable early versions include 3/8/93 where a “Chalk Dust” encore moved into a reprise of a second set “Big Ball Jam,” and 7/23/93 where the song grew out of a typically angry “Big Black Furry Creature from Mars.”